 Other than offices, business meetings might take place in a hotel lobby, or perhaps over lunch or dinner.
-Be prepared for delays and over-runs.
+Prepare yourself for delays and overruns.
 Initial meetings may not cover any substantive business, as Saudis see these as an opportunity to get to know each other and build trust.

 Presentations and sales pitches